LogSentinel/sentineldb-java-client/docs/RecordsApi.md

 UUID ownerId = new UUID(); // UUID | ownerId
 UUID recordId = new UUID(); // UUID | recordId
 String actorId = "actorId_example"; // String | Optional ID of the actor that performed the action.
 If not supplied, it can be inferred
-String visibilityLevel = "PUBLIC"; // String | visibilityLevel
+VisibilityLevelEnum visibilityLevel = "PUBLIC"; // String | visibilityLevel
 try {
     Record result = apiInstance.updateRecordOwner(ownerId, recordId, actorId, visibilityLevel);
     System.out.println(result);